-2 Equal to about \$2,067 million investment gain net of investment expenses but gross of about \$9 million in administrative expenses.
+1 Equal to about \$120 million investment loss net of investment expenses but gross of about \$28 million in administrative expenses.

-7. It is important to note that this actuarial valuation is based on plan assets as of June 30, 2021.
-Due to the COVID-19 pandemic, market conditions have changed significantly since the onset of the Public Health Emergency.
+6. It is important to note that this actuarial valuation is based on plan assets as of June 30, 2023.
 The Plan's funded status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the Plan Year.
-Moreover, this actuarial valuation is based on Plan data as of June 30, 2021 and it does not include any possible short-term or long-term impacts on mortality of the covered population that may emerge after June 30, 2021.
-While it is impossible to determine how the pandemic will affect market conditions and other demographic experience of the Plan in future valuations, Segal is available to prepare projections of potential outcomes upon request.
+Moreover, this actuarial valuation is based on Plan data as of June 30, 2023 and it does not include any possible short-term or long-term impacts on mortality of the covered population that may emerge after June 30, 2023 due to COVID-19.
+Segal is available to prepare projections of potential outcomes of market conditions and other demographic experience upon request.